MPs debate unaccompanied children in Greece and Italy

 10 February 2017

-On Thursday 23 February MPs will debate a motion on unaccompanied children in Greece and Italy in the House of Commons.
+On Thursday 23 February MPs debated a motion on unaccompanied children in Greece and Italy in the House of Commons.

-Alison McGovern, Heidi Allen, Tom Brake & Anne McLaughlin will open and lead the debate.
+Alison McGovern, Heidi Allen, Tom Brake & Anne McLaughlin led the debate.

 Watch the debate and read the transcript